michaelkedey/practice-devops-assignments/assignment_011/ASSIGNMENT.md

-## CICD PIPELINE WITH JENKINS, SONARQUBE, TOMCAT, MAVEN AND NEXUS
+## ## DevOps Journey: CICD PIPELINE WITH JENKINS, SONARQUBE, TOMCAT, MAVEN AND NEXUS

 ### PART I (Servers)
 1. **Provission 4 servers for the 5 applications**